dssg/triage/docs/sources/triage_project_workflow.md

 triage experiment config.yaml --project-path '/project_directory'
 ```

+Alternatively, you can also import `triage` as a package in your python scrips and run it that way.
+Learn more about that option [here](https://github.com/dssg/triage#using-triage).

 ### Check for Results

 For this quick check, we're only running a handful of models for a single time window, so `triage`'s tools for model selection and postmodeling analysis won't be instructive, but you can confirm that by checking out the `triage`-created tables in the `model_metadata`, `test_results`, and `train-results` schemas in your database.
 In particular, you should find records for all your expected models in `model_metadata.models`, predictions from every model for every entity in `test_results.predictions`, and aggregate performance metrics in `test_results.evaluations` for every model.